 Blog Demo

-A classic Rails blog with articles and comments.
+A Rails blog with articles, comments, and real-time updates.
 The same code runs on Rails, in browsers with IndexedDB, on Node.js with SQLite, and on edge platforms.
+Open multiple browser tabs to see changes sync instantly.

 Table of Contents